USS Flier

 USS Flier (SS-250) was a Gato-class submarine.
-It was the only ship of the United States Navy to be named for the flier.
+It was the only ship of the United States Navy to be named for the flier: a freshwater fish from the American south.

 Construction and commissioning

 Flier′s keel was laid down 30 October 1942 by Electric Boat Company of Groton, Connecticut.
 She was launched on 11 July 1943, sponsored by Mrs. A. S. Pierce, and commissioned on 18 October 1943.

 October 1943–May 1944

 After shakedown training, Flier departed New London, Connecticut, in early December 1943 bound for the Panama Canal.
 While she was on the surface in the Caribbean Sea nearing the approaches to the canal, an Alied merchant ship mistook her for a German U-boat and opened gunfire on her, firing 13 rounds, but she escaped into a rain squall without suffering damage or casualties.
 After transiting the Panama Canal, she reached Pearl Harbor, Hawaii, on 20 December 1943 and prepared for her first war patrol.